feminaprovita/dwrpg/README.md

 Seed file includes official Scattergories categories, as well as numerous random ones.
-I encourage you, on your local system, to to edit `seed.js` with things particular to your family/group (mine are tagged `// this is specific to my family!`).
+I encourage you, on your local system, to to edit `seed.js` with things particular to your family/group (mine are at the bottom, commented out below `// my family categories`).

 Designed for screenshare on family zoom calls.